Air Force vs. New Mexico NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Air Force and its opponents have scored at least 49 points -- this matchup's over/under -- only once this year.
+- Air Force has combined with its opponents to put up more than 48.5 points only once this year.

-- New Mexico has combined with its opponents to score more than 49 points in one game this season.
+- New Mexico's games have gone over 48.5 points in only one opportunity this season.

-- Saturday's over/under is 3.0 points lower than the two team's combined 52 points per game average.
+- Saturday's total is 3.5 points lower than the two team's combined 52 points per game average.

-- The 42.3 combined points per game that these two squads have allowed this season are 6.7 fewer than the 49 total in this contest.
+- These two squads combine to surrender 42.3 points per game, 6.2 fewer than this contest's over/under.

-- Falcons games this season feature an average total of 49.3 points, a number 0.3 points higher than Saturday's over/under.
+- The average total in Falcons games this season is 49.3, 0.8 points more than Saturday's over/under of 48.5.

-- The 53.0 PPG average total in Lobos games this season is 4.0 points more than this game's over/under.
+- The 48.5-point over/under for this game is 4.5 points below the 53.0 points per game average total in Lobos games this season.

 Air Force Stats and Trends

-- Air Force has two wins against the spread in four games this season.
+- Thus far this season Air Force has two wins against the spread.

 - Air Force's games this year have hit the over on one of three set point totals (33.3%).